-The Device API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the Device library.
+The Device API Module must be added to the module.ivy of the MicroEJ Application project to use the Device library.

 <dependency org="ej.api" name="device" rev="1.0.2"/>

 4.18 SystemView

 SystemView is a real-time recording and visualization tool for embedded systems that reveals the true runtime behavior of an application, going far deeper than the system insights provided by debuggers.
 This is particularly effective when developing and working with complex embedded systems comprising multiple threads and interrupts: SystemView can ensure a system performs as designed, can track down inefficiencies, and show unintended interactions and resource conflicts, with a focus on the details of every single system tick.